bil/licorice/docs/guide/tutorial.rst

 Ensure you have a controller or joystick:

-    Any USB controller should work, but the one we used when making this tutorial is the `Logitech F310 Wired Gamepad Controller <https://www.amazon.com/dp/B003VAHYQY>`_ with the toggle set to XInput mode (X) on the back.
+    Any USB controller should work, but the one we used when making this tutorial is the `Logitech F310 Wired Gamepad Controller <https://www.amazon.com/dp/B003VAHYQY>`_.
+Make sure that the toggle is set to XInput mode (X) on the back or you will need to alter your model file to read 12 buttons instead of 11.

 Install dependencies for running a GUI and install Pygame in your virtualenv where LiCoRICE is installed: